13rac1/git-dev-workflow/README.md

 9. Automate the dev user add process.
 10. Use factors to support CentOS.
 11. Fix clean/reset in the post-receive.
+12. Use rsync instead of cp for copying public files.

 Warning
 -------